Kasey LynchDecember 11, 2024

 A talent marketplace can also help track and measure employee engagement, and managers can use that data to identify gaps in growth or retention.
 It not only powers career pathing and internal mobility, but it can also match employees to the right learning and development opportunities, gigs or short-term projects, mentors, and networking groups.

-Resource: How Kuehne+Nagel Empowers Employees To Own & Grow Their Careers
+Related resource: How Kuehne+Nagel Empowers Employees To Own & Grow Their Careers

-7. Implement automation technology to remove repetitive admin work
+9. Implement automation technology to remove repetitive admin work

 The definition of recruiting is to enroll someone in an organization for a cause.
 As a recruiter, this is your job, along with all the repetitive work that comes with it.
-But we live in the age where automation tools can handle the bulk of the administrative workload so recruiters can focus on high-level tasks and building candidate relationships.
+But we live in the age where AI and recruitment automation tools can handle the bulk of the administrative workload so recruiters can focus on high-level tasks and building candidate relationships.

 Scheduling a single candidate interview, let alone multiple interviews, can be a recruiter’s most time-consuming responsibility.
 Automated screening and scheduling, however, can help you book interviews at scale, coordinate with internal teams, provide a remarkable candidate experience, and win back your day.